 Apart from zoom and macro lenses, which I used a lot, to be honest, there are another few lenses: 198° fisheye, 2x telephoto lens, kaleidoscope lens, CPL mobile phone lens, 0.63x wide, and star filter lens.
 With Samsung Galaxy S5 I tested only the fisheye (Pic.
 4) and kaleidoscope (Pic.
 5).

 In all cases, you must center this lens on your phone camera.
 Otherwise, besides the poor sharpness, you will get a dark edge on your screen.
 More tests have been carried out with Xiaomi devices.

 CELL PHONE LENS KIT WITH XIAOMI MI 8

 Using the Xiaomi Mi 8 I checked the quality of the following Cell Phone Kit Lens regarding the camera options featured by this device.
 In this device, I tested only a 2x and 12x telephoto lens.
-I cannot hide, that the telephoto lens is one of my favourite, because of far realing views, that I really like.
+I cannot hide, that the telephoto lens is one of my favourite, because of the far-reaching views, which I really like.
 Regarding Xiaomi Mi 8 I used only 3 basic photo modes: normal photo, 2x zoom, and panorama.

-It’s good to mention also about the panorama mode, which also can be adopted into the aforementioned lenses.
-A pivotal thing is an angular extent of the panoramic picture, that is going to be dramatically reduced as bigger zoom we will apply.
+It’s good to mention also the panorama mode, which also can be adopted into the aforementioned lenses.
+A pivotal thing is the angular extent of the panoramic picture, which is going to be dramatically reduced as a bigger zoom we will apply.